regina-normal/regina/python/docstrings/README.txt

   https://github.com/pybind/pybind11_mkdoc (commit eec43da56)

-There are additional local modifications to reflect the way that Regina uses its own custom doxygen tags.
+There are additional local modifications to reflect the way that Regina uses its own custom doxygen tags, and to reduce the amount of unwanted noise in the output.

 This tool also requires the python clang bindings (on debian/ubuntu, install the python3-clang package).